AuroraToolkit/AuroraToolkit/README.md

 ## Running Tests

-AuroraCore includes tests for multiple language model services.
+AuroraToolkit includes tests for multiple language model services.
 The Ollama tests will always run, as they do not require any API keys.
 For testing Anthropic, Google, or OpenAI services, you will need to manually provide your API keys.

 ### .env example